Lash Pre-Treatment: Bare Minimum vs Ultimate Cleanse

 What I will say here is that Booster isn’t for the faint of heart - it will also speed up your glue’s drying time so you need to ensure you are ready for that.
 I’d recommend first trying a sample of Booster if you’re not 100% sure that it’s right for you at the moment, and only invest in a full-sized bottle when you’re ready to take that step.

-However you carry out your pretreatment, be sure to never ever skip it, and always be super thorough.
+However you carry out your lash pre-treatment routine, be sure to never ever skip it, and always be super thorough.
 Remember - lash retention is client retention.